We skied five of Idaho’s 18 ski areas on our Idaho Iditarod, from rustic alpine area Soldier and Bogus to regal Sun Valley, to the newest – Tamarack.

 Landing in Boise, we were just 16 miles from Bogus Basin, a community owned ski area.
 There is nothing “Bogus” about the 1,800′ vertical terrain here, you can ski almost 360-degrees from two summits that encompass 2,600-acres with multiple faces, 67 runs and 7 lifts (2 are high speed quads).
 Bogus’ access road is the real deal too, the twisty turny 45-minute drive up from Boise deserves black diamond status.

-We scored powder our first day at Bogus, and after getting our bearings on the Frontside (Bogus’ layout is befuddling), we found steep and deep double black runs off 7,590′ Shafer Butte in the Pine Creek and Superior backside.
+Our first ski day at Bogus Basin, and after getting our bearings on the Frontside (Bogus’ layout is befuddling), we found steep and deep double black runs off 7,590′ Shafer Butte in the Pine Creek and Superior backside.
 With its proximity to Boise, Bogus Basin is a good day (and night) area to hit if your flights in and out of Boise allow.
 Bogus stays open until 10pm, and it bustles on weekends.

-Driving 98 miles north from Boise along the incredibly scenic Payette River, we arrived in the lakefront town of McCall.
+Driving along the incredibly scenic Payette River, 98 miles north, we arrived in the lakefront town of McCall.
 This Idaho frontier celebrates the snow season with ice carvings, snowmobiling, and skiing at Brundage Mountain Resort.

 Never heard of Brundage?
 It may be Idaho’s best kept secret.
 Brundage gets “the best snow in Idaho” and no crowds.
 This 1,800′ vertical ski area is a family owned gem, blessed with great natural snow and gorgeous views of Payette Lake and the surrounding Salmon River Mountains, you can even see into Oregon.

-We lapped seven minute rides on the Blue Bird Express quad to the 7,640′ summit, skiing great cruisers like 45th Parallel and Engen – named after Cory Engen- the Olympic jumper who started Winter Carnivals in McCall in 1924.
+Brudnage’s Blue Bird Express quad, we lapped seven minute rides to the 7,640′ summit, skiing great cruisers like 45th Parallel and Engen – named after Cory Engen- the Olympic jumper who started Winter Carnivals in McCall in 1924.

 Brundage’s backside, Lakeview Bowl, offers several well spaced glades and short but sweet runs.
 Our Brundage day was snowy, often the case in western Idaho, so our views were hindered but our turns were silent and silky.
 Brundage is an ideal family mountain, reasonable rates, and 1,500 underappreciated acres.
 I won’t even whisper about Brundage’s backcountry glades and chutes, or tell you about our phenomenal cat skiing day at Brundage where 19,000-acres in Payette National Forest was ours for the poaching, with guides and a private snow cat ride.
 The Brundage secret will get out soon enough.